 Softneck varieties lack a center stalk and are usually milder in flavor.
 The garlic you’ll find in grocery stores are generally softneck varieties.
 They often have more and larger cloves than the hardneck varieties.
 Other traits that can differ between cultivars include clove arrangement, color and skin tightness.

-Hardneck varieties require a long cold winter for their dormancy period, so it’s a good idea to plant both hardneck and softneck varieties.
+Hardneck varieties require a long, cold winter for their dormancy period, so it’s a good idea to plant both hardneck and softneck varieties.
 This will not only give you a range of flavor profiles, but you’ll be sure to have at least one variety succeed, if the winter isn’t cold enough.

 The largest cloves produce the best plants.
 Get your seed bulbs from a seed company or local nursery.
 Planting cloves from bulbs you’ve bought at the grocery may produce garlic plants but usually won’t produce as well as nursery stock.
 They may not be a good variety for this area, plus they are often harder to grow, because they are often treated to produce a longer shelf life.